Skip to main content

 Your guide to contents insurance

-• Contents insurance protects your possessions and household items
+• Contents insurance provides cover for your possessions and household items

 • It’s important to understand how much the contents of your home are worth

-• Items can also be insured when you’re out of home with Portable Contents cover
+• Items can also be insured away from home with Portable Contents cover

 What is contents insurance?

-Contents insurance protects household items and personal possessions if they’re damaged in, or stolen from, your home.
+Contents insurance provides cover for household items and personal possessions if they’re damaged at your home, or stolen from your home.

 What does contents insurance cover?

-Contents insurance covers items damaged during weather events, including storms, earthquakes or lightning.
-It can cover appliances like TVs, dishwashers and clothing, furniture, jewellery, artworks, and entertainment systems.1
+Contents insurance can cover items damaged during weather events, including storms, floods or lightning.
+It can cover appliances like TVs, dishwashers and entertainment systems, and things like clothing, furniture, jewellery and artworks.1

 Home and contents insurance for homeowners